ANU-HPC/aiwc-for-the-masses/paper/paper.md

 ---
-title: "AIWC for the Masses: Supporting Architecture-Independent Workload Characterization on OpenMP, OpenACC, CUDA and OpenCL"
+#title: "AIWC for the Masses: Supporting Architecture-Independent Workload Characterization on OpenMP, OpenACC, CUDA and OpenCL"
+title: "Towards Language-Agnostic Architecture-Independent Workload Characterization for HPC Accelerators"

 abstract: "

 The next-generation of supercomputers will feature a diverse mix of accelerator devices.